 Spearheaded globally by the Ocean Conservancy, VolunteerCleanup.org organizes Miami-Dade County’s local participation in this worldwide event with 45+ simultaneous shoreline cleanups around the county.
 The Miami-Dade ICC is made possible by the generous support of our tidal sponsor Covanta, with additional support from Banesco USA, Blackstone Charitable Foundation, Miami-Dade County RER-DERM, Pubbelly Sushi, WPLG Local 10, and with special thanks to the Benjamin & Gloria Joannou, Jr. Family Conservation Fund.

 We will provide garbage bags, gloves, data collection cards, and a souvenir tote bag with this year’s marine animal theme, the Octopus! *Community Service hours will be provided*.
 This year's shirts are available for purchase here!

 Registration is required to participate.
 Where possible, please have guests in your party RSVP individually so we can ensure they get all information and details about the event and can accurately plan for turnout.

 - Launch service to island will be available after registration.
 Transportation back will begin at 11:45.
 There are no restrooms on the island and launch service cannot be guaranteed for that purpose.

 - All volunteers will need a signed waiver.
 If you are under 18 and coming without a parent or guardian, you must have a parent/guardian sign the waiver: https://forms.gle/KMa7umSJJdLD2uoZA

-- Appropriate for children over 10 with adult supervision till age 14 and must please bring their own life vest.
+- Appropriate for children over 10 with adult supervision till age 14.
+Loaner life vests are available.
 Older children do not need an adult, but must bring signed waiver.